michaelxwang/michaelxwang.github.io/cat/tax/_posts/2022-12-31-tax-check-list.md

 Provide the information when:

-- You have a large home mortgage payment (close to or over 14,800), or
+- You have a large home mortgage payment (more than the standard deduction minus 10,000), or
 - You live in a state which allows state itemized deduction while using the federal standard deduction

   The states that allow separate state itemized deduction: